 Madikwe’s conservation teams face a daily challenge to secure the site from poaching.
 The far-reaching perimeter fence is patrolled by teams of dedicated rangers who work tirelessly around the clock to secure the boundary and track the movement of people across the park.
 Poaching has continued during the pandemic, and local livelihoods have been hit by the loss of wildlife-based economies because of a loss in tourism.
 Technology is key in helping alert the rangers to suspicious activity.
 This can include a break in the fence indicating an incursion, tracks or people moving through wildlife areas, or cameras raising the alarm when people cross the boundary, particularly at night.

 The reserve area network is currently being deployed and equipped with a framework for measuring results.
 The technology’s goal is to catch poachers.
-Every apprehension of an intruder made by the anti-poaching unit is believed to potentially save 3 rhino.
+Every apprehension of an intruder made by the anti-poaching unit is believed to potentially save three rhinos.

-There are also plans to use technology to help Madikwe understand how rhino move across the park so ranger teams can strategically apply resources to protect them.
-When you are looking at 750km² area, technology is vital in helping you understand where to start and focus conservation efforts.
+There are also plans to use technology to help Madikwe understand how rhinos move across the park so ranger teams can strategically apply resources to protect them.
+When you are looking at a 750km² area, technology is vital in helping you understand where to start and focus conservation efforts.

 - We look forward to updating you on the results of this project in 2022.